-WARNING: Hold the adjustable leg with one hand to prevent a sudden release and pull out the locking pire allure to follow this may result in serious injury.
+WARNING Uplot the adjustable leg with one hand to prevent a sudden release and pull out the locking point in the interview of the prevention of the preventi

 2. Unclip the retainer on the locking pin on the two rear (taillight end) adjustable outriggers.